 - Study Procedures: Describe the interaction with the human subject, including the study intervention that he/she will experience.
 Provide sufficient detail in chronological order for a person uninvolved in the study to understand what the human subject will experience.
 Provide a schedule (e.g., flowchart or diagram) of study evaluations and follow-up procedures.
-Describe how the study might affect the daily lives of the human subjects participating in the study (e.g., will human subjects still be able to take their regular medications while participating in the clinical trial?
-Are human subjects required to stay overnight in a hospital?).
 Clearly delineate research procedures from routine clinical procedures.
-Discuss how compliance with current Good Laboratory Practice (GLP) guidelines, GMP, and other regulatory considerations will be established, monitored, and maintained, as applicable. - Clinical Monitoring Plan: Describe how the study will be conducted by and monitored for current ICH E6 (International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use) GCP compliance, by an independent clinical trial monitor (or clinical research associate).
-The monitoring plan should describe the types of monitoring visits to be conducted, the intervals (based on level of risk), how corrective actions will be reported to the Sponsor and PI, and how they will be corrected and prevented by the clinical trial site/PI. - Attachment 8: Human Subject Recruitment and Safety Procedures (no page limit): Upload as "HumSubProc.pdf".
-The Human Subject Recruitment and Safety Procedures attachment should include the components listed below. - Study Population: Describe the target population (to whom the study findings will be generalized) and the nature, approximate number, and pertinent demographic characteristics of the accessible population at the study site(s) (population from whom the sample will be recruited/drawn).
+Discuss how compliance with current Good Laboratory Practice (GLP) guidelines, GMP, and other regulatory considerations will be established, monitored, and maintained, as applicable. - Clinical Monitoring Plan: Describe how the study will be conducted by and monitored for current ICH E6 (International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use) GCP compliance, by an independent clinical trial monitor (or clinical research associate).
+The monitoring plan should describe the types of monitoring visits to be conducted, the intervals (based on level of risk), how corrective actions will be reported to the Sponsor and PI, and how they will be corrected and prevented by the clinical trial site/PI.

+- Attachment 6: Human Subject Recruitment and Safety Procedures (no page limit): Upload as "HumSubProc.pdf".
+The Human Subject Recruitment and Safety Procedures attachment should include the components listed below. - Study Population: Describe the target population (to whom the study findings will \ be generalized) and the nature, approximate number, and pertinent demographic characteristics of the accessible population at the study site(s) (population from whom the sample will be recruited/drawn).
 Provide a table of anticipated enrollment counts at each study site.
 Demonstrate that the research team has access to the proposed study population at each site, and describe the efforts that will be made to achieve accrual goals.
 Furthermore, discuss past efforts in recruiting human subjects from the target population for previous clinical trials (if applicable).
 Address any potential barriers to accrual and plans for addressing unanticipated delays, including a mitigation plan for slow or low enrollment.
 Identify ongoing clinical trials that may compete for the same patient population and how they may impact enrollment progress.
 Provide justification related to the scientific goals of the proposed study for limiting inclusion of any group by age, race, ethnicity, or sex/gender.
 For clinical trials proposing to include military personnel, refer to the General Application Instructions, Appendix 1, for more information. - Inclusion/Exclusion Criteria: List the inclusion and exclusion criteria for the proposed clinical trial.
 Inclusion/exclusion criteria should take into consideration the specific risk profile of the studies to be conducted and the standard of care for that patient population.
 Provide detailed justification for exclusions.